willymcallister/willymcallister.github.io/_articles/electric-force.md

 Where

-* $\vec F$ is the electric force.
+* $\vec F$ is the electric force measured in newtons.
 The force is a vector.
 It acts along a direct line between the two charged bodies.
-The force is measured in newtons.
-* $q_0$ and $q_1$ are the amount of charge on each object, measured in *coulombs*.
+* $q_0$ and $q_1$ are the amounts of charge on each object, measured in *coulombs*.
 * $r$ is the distance between the charged objects, measured in meters.
-* $\bold{\hat r}$ is a unit vector (a vector of length $1$) that points from one charge towards the other.
+* $\bold{\hat r}$ is a notational finesse.
+It represents a unit vector (a vector of length $1$) that points from one charge towards the other.
 It turns the right side into a vector quantity. $\bold{\hat r}$ reminds us the force acts along the line between the two charges.
 * $\dfrac{1}{4\pi\epsilon_0}$ is a constant of proportionality.
 It relates the units on the left side (newtons) to the units on the right side (coulombs and meters).
-We need a constant because we want the answer come out with the right value given the system of units we use to measure force, charge, and distance (newtons, coulombs, meters).
+We need this constant because we want the answer come out with the right value within the system of units we use to measure force, charge, and distance (newtons, coulombs, meters).

 ## $\epsilon_0$ permittivity of free space